antonino-barbera/seanbi/index.md

+Are you planning to file a patent application?

+Don’t forget to add citations!

+When a new patent is filed, the inventor references the existing prior art, and demonstrates how the new invention represents an advance over this prior art.
+It may look boring to do, but numerous validation studies have revealed the existence of a strong positive relationship between citations and technological importance.
+However, the nature of this impact is not explicitly clarified in these previous studies, so we tried to do it as a true data scientist would!

-We will analyse data which comprise detail information on almost 3 million U.S. patents granted between January 1963 and December 1999.
+We will analyse the data which comprise detailed information on almost 3 million U.S. patents granted between January 1963 and December 1999.
 The patent dataset is maintained by the National Bureau of Economic Research (NBER).
-Data can be downloaded from the following [link](http://www.nber.org/patents/).
+We downloaded them at the following “link”.

-By using number of references to individual patent, we’ll evaluate each patent’s influence.
-Then, we can do exploratory analysis on dataset and our evaluations to find general trends.
-We will try to visualize the data as much possible and answer some interesting questions.
+At first we will do exploratory analysis on the dataset, trying to find some general trends and answering some insightful questions.
+We will end up using a mix of variables to evaluate each patent’s influence both on the academic and economical side.

 * **Is there a trend for the number of patent grants during the years?**